Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Go on a few low risk solo hikes and chat with any solo hikers you meet on the trail.

-Spread the word that you're on the lookout for a hiking group to all of your friends and co-workers.
+Spread the word that you're on the lookout for a hiking group when you attend meetings & classes.